 The Causeway Coastal Route is one of Ireland’s most popular coastal hiking routes.
 It’s known for extremely steep cliffs, spectacular views, and one of the filming locations of the HBO series Game of Thrones.

-Known for extreme steep cliffs and spectacular views, Northern Ireland is actually part of the United Kingdom of Great Britain and Northern Ireland.
+Northern Ireland is actually part of the United Kingdom of Great Britain and Northern Ireland.
 Southern Ireland (Now known as the Republic of Ireland) separated from Northern Ireland in the 1922 partition.
 Before this Ireland as a whole was part of the UK.
+(Diazepam)

 The island is still politically divided although as a visitor you won’t see much of a difference in terms of general appearance.
 Everyone has “similar” accents and they all speak English.
 Although North Ireland is mostly protestant while Ireland is mostly catholic.

-This is my guide on how to explore the Causeway Coastal Route in one day:
+What to do in the Causeway Coastal Route in one day

 9:00 – Visit the Gracehill House

 In 1775, James Stuart built the Gracehill House and named it after his wife, Grace Lynd.
 The family planted an avenue of over 150 beech trees along the entrance to the Georgian estate.
 It was intended as a compelling landscape feature to impress visitors as they approached Gracehill House.